Dr Erica Gold

 Erica is predominantly interested in forensic speech science and forensic phonetics, but is also interested more widely in phonetics, phonology, sociolinguistics, and sociophonetics.
 Within forensic speech science, she is especially interested in forensic speaker comparison.
 Her research considers methodologies for analysing and presenting evidence, as well as identifying parameters and groups of parameters that are good speaker discriminants.

-Gold, E. and McIntyre, D. (under revision) ‘What the /f?k/?
+Gold, E. and McIntyre, D. (in press) ‘What the /f?k/?
 An acoustic pragmatic-analysis of meaning in The Wire’.
 In: S. Chapman and B. Clark, ed., Pragmatics and Literature.
 John Benjamins.

 Gold, E. and French, P. (in prep) International practices in forensic speaker comparisons: the second edition.